Updated Through October 22, 2022

 Under the Council Bylaws, each Council Member is required to participate on at least one major subject-matter Committee and at least one other position: Standing Committee (Executive, Public Relations, or Train Show), Ad Hoc Committee, or Focal Point.
 “Ad Hoc Committee” is a short-term work group as may be designated from time to time by the Council Chair upon recommendation of any Member, other Committee, or the Council, and assigned special projects outside the jurisdiction of any existing Committee and report to the Council its recommendation(s) for possible future action.
 Members may volunteer to serve on an Ad Hoc Committee and, thus, assume the responsibilities thereof assigned by the Council Chair.

 Citizens do not need to be Council members nor live within the Council territory to be able to serve on a Council Committee.
+Consequently, each committee is enhanced by dedicated volunteers who do not serve as Council members.

 The GMVUAC serves the residents of unincorporated King County living in the Tahoma School District No. 409 (outside the city limits of Maple Valley).
 Our Washington nonprofit corporation was established in 1977; we serve a population of 16,100 (2010 Census); and our service area is 116 sq mi.
 Below is a map of our Service Area and the four Community Areas: